-All acquisitions in recent years added further international elements to the Label Segment, expanded it on a global basis, or enhanced its relationships with its traditional North American and European global customers.
-The newly acquired business Segments, Avery and Checkpoint along with the potential Innovia transaction are adjacencies to the Company's existing Label Segment.
+All acquisitions in recent years added further international elements to the CCL Segment, expanded it on a global basis or enhanced its relationships with its traditional North American and European global customers.
+The newly acquired business Segments, Avery, Checkpoint and Innovia are adjacencies to the Company's existing Label Segment.